Special Educational Needs

 What are special educational needs?

-Children learn at different rates and show a great variety in the ways in which they learn best.
-Teachers take this into account when they organise their lessons.
+Children learn at different rates and show a variety in the ways in which they learn.
+Teachers try to take this into account when they organise their lessons.
 This is known as differentiating the curriculum.
 However, some children still find it much harder to learn than others of the same age and may need extra help.
-This may be because they have difficulties with:
+This may be because they have difficulties:

 • Reading, writing, number work or understanding information